-Gilmore Junio became well-known for his display of sportsmanship at Sochi 2014 when he relinquished his spot in the 1000m to teammate Denny Morrison who had missed qualifying for the Olympic team in that particular event after a fall at the Canadian trials.
-Morrison went on to win silver, a medal the two celebrated together.
+Gilmore Junio became internationally known for his remarkable display of sportsmanship at Sochi 2014 when he relinquished his spot in the 1000m to teammate Denny Morrison, who had missed qualifying for the Olympic team in that particular event after a fall at the Canadian trials.
+Morrison went on to win silver, a medal the two friends celebrated together.
+Earlier in the Games Junio had finished 10th in his specialty, the 500m, ranking him as the top Canadian in the event.

 Junio had shown much promise as a short track skater.
 But disaster struck in his last year as a junior.
 Two weeks before the Canadian Junior Championships he was taken out during a race and fell into the boards head first.
 The result was compression fractures to his T5 and T8 vertebrae.
 Two days after he got home he decided to switch to long track where there was less risk of falling and re-injuring himself.
 Just two months later he took part in his first international competition and then competed at the 2010 World Junior Championships where he finished fourth in the 500m.